MEDIA CENTRE

 The vessel was specifically designed to navigate river bars like those in Buller and Grey.
 This was proven on 17 August when she crossed the bar and shipped 3300t of mineral sands from Westport to Nelson.

 The decision to use a Niuean flag was made in consultation with our Singapore shipping partners who are familiar with the flag state and does not in any way compromise our commitment to meeting maritime requirements.
-While she is foreign flagged, she operates on the New Zealand coast under s 198(1)(b) of the Maritime Transport Act 1994.
+While she is foreign flagged, she operates on the New Zealand coast under Section 198(1)(b) of the Maritime Transport Act 1994.

 On Saturday 31 August, the Manahau ran aground on Carters Beach and was successfully refloated on Friday 6 September.